jrtberlin/aos2.0-post/README.md

 ## Design, usability and app improvements

-   * New UI elements
-Improved toggles, progress bars and other UI elements by unifying the design and removing inconsistencies.
    * [New App Launchers](https://github.com/AsteroidOS/asteroid-settings/pull/35)
 Four more App Launcher styles have been added.
 Those can be selected in the new Launcher settings page.
    * [Enhanced Wallpaper](https://github.com/AsteroidOS/asteroid-settings/pull/39) and [Watchface gallery](https://github.com/AsteroidOS/asteroid-settings/pull/40)